noisyboiler/wampy/README.rst

     In [4]: service = BinaryNumberService(name="Binary Number Service")

-The preferred usage of a wampy client is as a context manager which handles connections for you, but for demonstration purposes we'll explicitly start and stop the service.
+The intended usage of a wampy client is as a context manager which will handle the websocket connection for you, but for demonstration purposes we'll explicitly start and stop the service.

 ::